Deep-ghosty/Infrared-Enabled-Driver-fatigue-detection/README.md

 ## How to Contribute?

 - Take a look at the existing [Issues](https://github.com/Deep-ghosty/Driver-Snoozing-System/issues)
-- Fork the Repo create a branch for any issue that you are working on and commit your work.
+- Fork the Repo, create a branch for any issue that you are working on, and commit your work.
 - Create a ** [Pull Request](https://github.com/Deep-ghosty/Driver-Snoozing-System/pulls), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes that are included in your commits.